jaredhoberock/future/README.md

 This assumes `then_execute()` knows what to do and will not simply turn around and call `predecessor.then()`, which would create a cycle.
 Presumably, either the executor or underlying execution context has access to the predecessor future's internal representation, and it uses this access to create a continuation appropriately.

-Case 1. ensures that the predecessor future is always presented to the executor in the cases where the executor is able to consume it.
+Case 1. ensures that the predecessor future is always presented to the executor in the cases where the executor is able to natively consume it.

 ### The executor is natively one-way.